dannypage/warmup/HELLO.md

 ### Features Implemented

  - GIF added.
+ -

 ### Fixes:
  - Typo in README.md concerning dates and training load data
+ - Moved the Training Loads per date call to the model and made sure it gave all the trainings, not just one.
+ - Fixed the shape of the sparkline.

 ## TODO List